mucommander/mucommander/package/readme.txt

 Bug fixes:
 - Files can move to trash on macOS Big Sur.
 - Moving files on SMB shares to trash moves them to SAMBA trash on macOS.
-- Reverse sorting can be set using shortcut keys.
+- Reverse sorting can be set using shortcut keys on macOS.

 Known issues:
 - Mac OS X: "muCommander damaged and cannot be opened" may appear after downloading muCommander from the browser.
 This